Resources > Elective Pay helps nonprofits go solar

 Important: According to current regulations, organizations registered as nonprofits in Puerto Rico are not eligible for Elective Pay.
 Nonprofits must be registered as nonprofits under the Federal tax code.

-- After your system has been placed in service, get a registration ID from the IRS using their online pre-registration system.** The agency recommends doing this as early as possible and preferably at least 120 days before you plan to file your tax return for that year.
+5. After your system has been interconnected, get a registration ID from the IRS using their online pre-registration system.** The agency recommends doing this as early as possible and preferably at least 120 days before you plan to file your tax return for that year.
 Review the IRS Guide on submitting.
 IMPORTANT: Each project will have its own registration ID and a taxpayer can only apply for registration ID(s) once per tax year.
 If you are planning to claim Elective Pay for more than one project, be sure to wait until all projects for that tax year are complete and placed in service.

-- File a tax return by the IRS due date for the applicable tax return type.
-Include your registration ID for each tax credit you are claiming for Direct Pay.
+7. File a tax return by the IRS due date for the applicable tax return type.
+Include your registration ID for each tax credit you are claiming for Elective Pay.
 For most organizations, this due date will be May 15.
 Electronic filing is required.
 Where you claim the credit in your specific filing form will vary.
 See page 10 of the IRS guide.
 Forms needed for tax filing will vary but generally include:

 * Your organization is eligible for the tax credit after your system has been “placed in service,” as stated in the tax code.
 What that means is a gray area.
 According to the Solar Energy Industries Association (SEIA) a conservative interpretation would be when your system is ready to be connected to the grid.
 (NOTE: The SEIA page is from 2019, so the tax credit percentages shown there may be out of date.)